thisisdevelopment/roarindex/README.md

 ## About Us Th[is]

-[This](https://this.nl) is a digital agency based in Utrecht, specializing in crafting high-performance, resilient, and scalable digital solutions, api's, microservices, and more.
+[This](https://this.nl) is a digital agency based in Utrecht, the Netherlands, specializing in crafting high-performance, resilient, and scalable digital solutions, api's, microservices, and more.
 Our multidisciplinary team of designers, front and backend developers and strategists collaborates closely to deliver robust and efficient products that meet the demands of today's digital landscape.
 We are passionate about turning ideas into reality and providing exceptional value to our clients through innovative technology and exceptional user experiences.

 ## Contributing